IntelLabs/nlp-architect/doc/source/service.rst

 =============================================
 The server supports 2 types of annotation structure (responses from the server):

--  **Core-NLP models annotation structure**:
+-  **Core NLP models annotation structure**:

-A annotation of a Core-NLP model (POS, LEMMA, dependency relations etc.). usually a word-to-label annotation used for the lower level of NLP task.
+A annotation of a Core NLP model (POS, LEMMA, dependency relations etc.). usually a word-to-label annotation used for the lower level of NLP task.

 -  **High-level models annotation structure**:

 An annotation of a more high-level model (Intent Extraction, NER, Noun-Phrase chunking, etc.). usually a span-to-label annotation used for higher level of nlp tasks and applications.

-Core-NLP models annotation structure
+Core NLP models annotation structure
 ------------------------------------
-`CoreNLPDoc` class is hosting the Core-NLP models annotation structure.
+`CoreNLPDoc` class is hosting the Core NLP models annotation structure.
 (can be imported using: `from nlp_architect.utils.core_nlp_models_doc import CoreNLPDoc`).

 .. code:: json